Taokt/Quest2ROS2/README.md

 and switch to `main-ros2` branch.

 **NOTE:** As of September 2025, the official ROS–TCP–Endpoint repository is not fully compatible with our current implementation due to several unresolved issues.
-Since the fix has not yet been merged into the `main-ros2` branch, please apply the following manual changes to ensure compatibility.
+Please apply the following manual changes to ensure compatibility.

 a) In the `ROS-TCP-Endpoint/ros_tcp_endpoint/server.py`, replace: